jacobemcken/jacobemcken.github.io/_posts/2004-11-22-lack-of-cmyk-support-in-gimp-20.markdown

 - Graphics
 - Work
 tags: []
-comments: []
+comments: false
 ---
-<p>At work I have been working on some graphics for an OpenOffice.org CD production.
+At work I have been working on some graphics for an OpenOffice.org CD production.
 But the graphics for print needs to be delivered in TIFF CMYK format.
-For this I found a <a href="http:&#47;&#47;www.blackfiveservices.co.uk&#47;separate.shtml">CMYK plug-in for GIMP<&#47;a>.</p>
+For this I found a <a href="http://www.blackfiveservices.co.uk/separate.shtml">CMYK plug-in for GIMP</a>.

-<p>The installation is a bit tricky for GIMP 2.0 under Linux (haven't tried the other versions&#47;platforms).<br />
+The installation is a bit tricky for GIMP 2.0 under Linux (haven't tried the other versions/platforms).
-First the installation guide doesn't mention GIMP 2.0 for Linux second it differs from the 1.2 installation guide.</p>
+First the installation guide doesn't mention GIMP 2.0 for Linux second it differs from the 1.2 installation guide.

-<p>The binary provided in the file for GIMP 2.0 under Linux isn't compiled for GIMP 2.0 but for the development version 1.3.
-This means that you either have to make symlinks on your system for the plug-in to hit the correct libs, or compile yourself.</p>
+The binary provided in the file for GIMP 2.0 under Linux isn't compiled for GIMP 2.0 but for the development version 1.3.
+This means that you either have to make symlinks on your system for the plug-in to hit the correct libs, or compile yourself.

-<p>I compiled the source myself and installed the plug-in i my .gimp-2.0&#47;plug-ins&#47;-dir because I don't like to tinker to much with filesystem outside &#47;home.</p>
+I compiled the source myself and installed the plug-in i my .gimp-2.0/plug-ins/-dir because I don't like to tinker to much with filesystem outside /home.

-<p>To compile you need the following dev-libs:</p>
+To compile you need the following dev-libs:

-<p>    rohan:~# apt-get install libgimp2.0-dev liblcms1-dev libtiff4-dev</p>
+    rohan:~# apt-get install libgimp2.0-dev liblcms1-dev libtiff4-dev

-<p>I also had to modify the Makefile to use GIMP 2.0 libs instead of 1.3.</p>
+I also had to modify the Makefile to use GIMP 2.0 libs instead of 1.3.

-<p>The GIMP 1.2 installation also mentions the file: <i>sRGB Color Space Profile.icm<&#47;i><br />
+The GIMP 1.2 installation also mentions the file: <i>sRGB Color Space Profile.icm</i>
 But this file isn't provided by the GIMP 2.0 files you can download on the homepage.
-I found the file in the download for GIMP 1.2 instead.</p>
+I found the file in the download for GIMP 1.2 instead.

-<p>I would be nice if the plug-in was provided by a Debian package.</p>
+I would be nice if the plug-in was provided by a Debian package.